SMByC/StackComposed/docs/how_to_use.md

         - `last_pixel`: the last valid pixel base on the date of the raster image, required extra metadata [\[2\]](#2)
         - `jday_last_pixel`: the julian day of the last valid pixel base on the date of the raster image, required extra metadata [\[2\]](#2)
         - `percentile_nn`: compute the percentile nn, for example, for percentile 25 put "percentile_25" (must be in the range 0-100)
+        - `trim_mean_LL_UL`: compute the truncated mean, first clean the time pixels series below to percentile LL (lower limit) and above the percentile UL (upper limit) then compute the mean
     - example: -stat median

 - `-bands` BANDS (required)